Maccroe/Musicium/README.md

 # Credits

-> If consider using this Bot, make sure to credit me!
+> If consider using this Bot, make sure to credit me!.